 Areas We Cover

-Dog Training and Puppy Behaviour Support in Chelmsford
+Dog Trainer Puppy and Behaviour Support in Chelmsford

-Looking for puppy training Chelmsford, dog training Chelmsford, or a dog trainer in Chelmsford who can help in real life, not just in theory?
+Looking for a dog trainer in Chelmsford, puppy training Chelmsford, or dog training Chelmsford that works in real life, not just in theory?
 Jennie offers calm, one-to-one support for owners who want clear steps and less overwhelm.

-Jennie's Positive Paws is based in South Woodham Ferrers and works across Chelmsford with positive reinforcement puppy training and dog behaviour support.
+Jennie's Positive Paws is based in South Woodham Ferrers and works across Chelmsford, including Great Baddow, Broomfield, Springfield, Galleywood, Writtle, Boreham, and nearby villages, with positive reinforcement puppy training and dog behaviour support.
 Help can begin at home, then move into local walking environments when useful, so the plan matches the routines and pressure points your dog is actually struggling with.

 One-to-one support Home visits and local walks Based in South Woodham Ferrers